Funding Opportunities

 Administrative/faculty stipend $3,500

-The Center will continue to invite proposals, on a rolling basis, for Sidore Master Classes, designed to support teaching sessions or workshops that address critical or controversial issues (which need not be in the humanities).
+Separate from the major Sidore Series each year, the Center will continue to invite proposals, on a rolling basis, for discrete Sidore Master Classes, designed to support teaching sessions or workshops that address critical or controversial issues (which need not be in the humanities).

 Up to $5,000 will be available for a visit by an expert in any area—arts, humanities, sciences, technology—who will help interested UNH faculty, staff, and students and interested residents of the state build new skills or learn new applications or contexts for their skills.
 These funds are intended to support demonstrations, trainings, hands-on learning sessions, and other interactive models.
 They are not intended to support public talks, presentations, or general performances or exhibitions.